 27. The Participation of Faithful Catholics in Political Life

 Once lay Catholics have an understanding of the issues at hand in the political realm, they will be able to act on the issues.
-Before I begin to lay out some examples of political action for lay Catholics, I feel it important to remind lay Catholics that no nation, political party, political ideology, economic system, politician, and judge, can save the world.
+Before I begin to lay out some examples of political action for lay Catholics, I feel it important to remind lay Catholics that no nation, political party, political ideology, economic system, politician, nor judge, can save the world.
 Only Jesus through the Catholic Church can accomplish this.
 Lay Catholics must always remember that the beliefs of political parties, politicians, and judges, change like the seasons, while the Teaching of Jesus Christ through the Catholic Church never changes, because the truth of Jesus is infinite and timeless!
 With this understanding, here is some examples of political action.
 It is important to mention that even though these examples are directed towards the Catholic laity, it affects the non-Catholic laity as well.
 Later on, a discussion on dialogue (partnership) between the Catholic laity and the non-Catholic laity will be given.

 Examples of being politically active are: